-Finally, you’ve attracted someone with the right age, similar interests, intelligence and humor.
-You quickly respond to the email.
+Finally, you’ve attracted a potential match with the right age, similar interests, intelligence, and good humor.
+You quickly respond to the first message or like.
 They respond back.

 You have consistent text messages full of inside jokes and easy banter, but then you have to go out of town.
 It’s OK.
 You’ll meet him when you get back.

 He is still in contact during your trip and you’re sharing pictures.
 You’re comfortable and you really feel like you’re hitting it off.

 You get home, hopeful that now you can finally meet, but you find out he’s had a family emergency and is busy dealing with that all week.
 You’re still in touch and he’s keeping you posted on updates.

 Finally, things gets back to normal.
 You’re home, so now’s the time.
 You’re ready – date ready.

 But somehow between his work, your work and each others’ busy lives, you’ve missed something very important: making plans.

 Oddly, now your conversations are more strained.
 Eventually no one is talking and you’re not entirely sure why.
 Did your perfect match turn into the ghost?

 The wind got taken out of the sails and now it all feels stale.
 It seems over.